Pets, Parasites and Your Health

 Young pets are more susceptible to parasites and have not developed some of the natural resistance of older animals.
 Still, our older pets also need to be de-wormed on a regular schedule to prevent problems from occurring.

 This issue can be controlled with just a little precaution, allowing people and pets to continue their close relationship.
 And remember—this relationship can be extended for a long time with the help of your veterinarian.
-For more information, please contact us at Sullivan Veterinary Clinic.
+For more information, please contact us.